Hunter-Open-Source-Club/Constitution/constitution.md

    members and,
 1. host technical and behavioral workshops to advance carrer readiness for members, and
-1. build, deploy, and promote Open Source software and solutions.
+1. build, deploy, and promote Open Source Software and solutions for all target groups.

+### Allied Goals

+1. Maintain a strong presence on social media and in physical advertising to allow all Hunter students to benefit from club opportunities.
+1. Build, deploy, and maintain an Open Source Club website serving as a central hub for resources on and off the campus.
+1. Lobby for and consolidate tools for the creation of a makerspace where students can learn about physical computing and computer hardware in a welcoming environment.
+1. Reach out to Hunter Professors, offer, and undertake the creation, deployment, and maintenance of Open Source
+   1. class materials,
+   1. class websites, and
+   1. solutions to classroom problems or inefficiencies *sui generis*.

 ## Article III Membership

 1. Membership is granted to any person in the Hunter College Community, regardless of sex, gender identity, sexual orientation, race, ethnicity, or